iansargent/Data-Exploration-Tool-in-Python/README.md

 ## Credits

 - Created by Ian Sargent
-- Developed under the Open Research Community Accelerator
+- Developed under the Open Research Community Accelerator (ORCA)
-- Built with Streamlit and Python
+- Built using Streamlit and Python

 ---